abdullahcarbonteq/headless-dms-fastify/README.md

 # Headless DMS (Fastify + TypeScript)

 A Document Management System (DMS) API.
-“Headless” means it exposes a clean HTTP API that any UI (web, mobile, CLI) can consume.
+"Headless" means it exposes a clean HTTP API that any UI (web, mobile, CLI) can consume.

 ---